-For cell types not amenable to lipid-mediated transfection, such as hard-to-transfect, primary, and nondividing cells, viral vectors containing RNAi cassettes are often employed.
-Viral delivery with Invitrogen products can also be used to create stable cell lines with inducible RNAi or to express RNAi sequences with tissue-specific promoters.
-Adenoviral vectors work well for transient delivery in many cell types, while lentiviral vectors are best for stable delivery in dividing and nondividing cells.
-The Invitrogen[TM] BLOCK-iT[TM] Adenoviral RNAi Expression System facilitates the creation and delivery of a replication-incompetent adenovirus to transiently express shRNA in most dividing or nondividing mammalian cell types and animal models for RNAi analysis.
-The key advantage is Gateway recombination technology, which simplifies the cloning and generation of an adenoviral vector, eliminating the tedious and time-consuming manipulations, screening, and multiple transformations that other adenoviral systems require.
+For cell types not amenable to lipid-mediated transfection, such as hard-to-transfect, primary, and non-dividing cells, viral vectors containing RNAi cassettes are often employed.
+Viral delivery can also be used to create stable cell lines with inducible RNAi or to express RNAi sequences with tissue-specific promoters.
+Adenoviral vectors work well for transient delivery in many cell types, while lentiviral vectors are best for stable delivery in dividing and non-dividing cells, lentiviral vectors are best.

-The Invitrogen[TM] BLOCK-iT[TM] Lentiviral RNAi Expression System enables the creation and delivery of engineered shRNAs and miRNAs into dividing and nondividing mammalian cells, including primary and hard-to-transfect cells.
-The system can be used without selection for transient RNAi analysis or, with appropriate antibiotic selection, to generate a stable cell line for long-term knockdown studies.

-The Invitrogen[TM] BLOCK-iT[TM] Lentiviral Pol II miR RNAi Expression System combines Invitrogen[TM] BLOCK-iT[TM] Pol II miR RNAi and ViraPower[TM] lentiviral technologies to facilitate the creation and stable delivery of engineered miRNAs into nondividing, primary, and hard-to-transfect cells.
-The Pol II promoter in the expression vector enables cocistronic expression of multiple miRNAs, allowing knockdown of multiple targets from a single construct, a process is ideal for knockdown of more than one pathway component or splice variant, or for using knockdown to create synthetic phenotypes.

-The BLOCK-iT Lentiviral Pol II miR RNAi Expression System with EmGFP provides all the components and benefits of the BLOCK-iT Lentiviral system listed above, plus the easy expression tracking with cocistronic EmGFP.
-The ViraPower HiPerform version of the expression vector contains an mRNA-stabilizing sequence (WPRE) and a nuclear import sequence (cPPT) that can generate up to 5-fold higher virus titers.

-The Invitrogen[TM] BLOCK-iT[TM] Inducible H1 Lentiviral RNAi System is a complete system for long-term inducible or constitutive shRNA expression in any cell type.
+- BLOCK-iT[TM] Adenoviral RNAi Expression System facilitates the creation and delivery of a replication-incompetent adenovirus to transiently express shRNA in most dividing or non-dividing mammalian cell types and animal models for RNAi analysis.
+The key advantage of the BLOCK-iT[TM] Adenoviral RNAi Expression System is Gateway[®] recombination technology, which simplifies the cloning and generation of an adenoviral vector, eliminating the tedious and time-consuming manipulations, screening, and multiple transformations that other adenoviral systems require - BLOCK-iT[TM] Lentiviral RNAi Expression System enables the creation and delivery of engineered shRNAs and miRNAs into dividing and non-dividing mammalian cells, including primary and hard-to-transfect cells.
+The system can be used without selection for transient RNAi analysis or, with appropriate antibiotic selection, to generate a stable cell line for long-term knockdown studies. - BLOCK-iT[TM] Lentiviral Pol II miR RNAi Expression System combines BLOCK-iT[TM] Pol II miR RNAi and ViraPower[TM] Lentiviral technologies to facilitate the creation and stable delivery of engineered miRNAs into nondividing, primary, and hard-to-transfect cells.
+The Pol II promoter in the expression vector enables co-cistronic expression of multiple miRNAs, allowing knockdown of multiple targets from a single construct, a process is ideal for knockdown of more than one pathway component or splice variant, or for using knockdown to create synthetic phenotypes. - BLOCK-iT[TM] Lentiviral Pol II miR RNAi Expression System with EmGFP provides all the components and benefits of the BLOCK-iT[TM] Lentiviral Pol II miR RNAi Expression System listed above, plus the easy expression tracking with co-cistronic EmGFP.
+The HiPerform[TM] version of the expression vector contains an mRNAstabilizing sequence (WPRE) and a nuclear import sequence (cPPT) that can generate up to 5-fold higher virus titers. - BLOCK-iT[TM] Inducible H1 Lentiviral RNAi System is a complete lentiviral system for long-term inducible or constitutive shRNA expression in any cell type.
 Regulation of the RNAi response via the tetracycline operator (TetO2) sequence permits the study of changes over time and loss-of-function experiments even with essential genes, and provides an excellent control system to measure phenotypic changes during recovery of gene function.

-Viral system When to use

-High-level transient shRNA expression

-Adenoviral RNAi delivery Effective delivery to a wide range of human cell types

-Studies in animal models

-Lentiviral RNAi delivery • Stable expression of RNAi in any cell line, even in nondividing cells including stem cells, lymphocytes, and neurons

-Inducible or constitutive shRNA or miR RNAi expression

-Studies in animal models
+Viral system When to use Adenoviral RNAi delivery High-level transient shRNA expression Effective delivery to a wide range of human cell types Studies in animal models Lentiviral RNAi delivery Stable expression of RNAi in any cell line, even in non-dividing cells including stem cells, lymphocytes, and neurons Inducible or constitutive shRNA or miR RNAi expression Studies in animal models